-The purpose of the Environmental and Social Management Plan (ESMP) is to ensure that all social and environmental impacts and risks are identified and managed, through the implementation of appropriate social and environmental controls and the monitoring of the construction works for the upgrading of the Belmont Seismic Observatory for the National Emergency Management Organization (NEMO) at Belmont, Rose Hall, St. Vincent and the Grenadines.
+The purpose of the Environmental and Social Management Plan (ESMP) is to ensure that all social and environmental impacts and risks are identified and managed, through the implementation of appropriate social and environmental controls and the monitoring of the construction works for the two small ruminant pen facilities at the Agriculture, Forestry, Fisheries, Rural Transformation, Industry & Labour's Livestock Rearing Facility, Rabacca, St. Vincent and the Grenadines.
 It sets out to ensure that the site works comply with relevant environmental legislation and the accepted good practices.

-The ESMP indicates how compliance with the requirements is to be achieved and specifies the names of the individuals who will be charged with achieving and monitoring compliance.
+The ESMP will indicate how compliance with the requirements is to be achieved and specify the individuals who will be charged with achieving and monitoring compliance.
 The Contractor is expected to use this document as a draft and update it as the project progresses.
 These updates should not reduce the scope contained in this draft, which is to be the minimum environmental management standard to be implemented during the execution of this sub-project.